kkneomis/cyber_labs_documentation/command_line_basics/command_line_basics.md

 If you want your cd command to work in the same way no matter which folder you are currently in, use an absolute path.
 Unlike relative paths, absolute paths begin with a "/" and start from your system's root path.
 Relative paths start from your current folder.

-The following two commnads yield the same result.
+The following two commands yield the same result.
 The latter, however, will yield the same result in any folder.

 ```console
 user:~/topsecret$ cd memes/dank/